 You might think that, just like knowing how the lights go on and off, this knowledge might seem irrelevant to your day-to-day activity.
 But that’s not true.
 Understanding DICOM and having good knowledge of how to use it can bring new tools to your clinical practice.

 This article will clarify the information that you always wondered about – such as what file format is a CT scan –, but also touchpoints like:

 - What is DICOM in healthcare

 - How to use them in your day-to-day clinical practice

 - What is the difference between DICOM and PACS

 - How this medical imaging technology is helping transform healthcare

 What is DICOM and how it's used?

-DICOM, or Digital Imaging and Communications in Medicine, is the standard file format used to transmit medical images.
+DICOM means Digital Imaging and Communications in Medicine and is the standard file format used to transmit medical images.
 When a patient is submitted to a radiology exam, such as a CT Scan, the imaging information is converted into a DICOM file.
 This file is a universal format that can be understood by different systems.

 From a day-to-day viewpoint, it can be compared to a PDF file.
 Word processors create documents in PDF files to make sure that the information is not messed up when read on a different system – for example, a printer or a different operating system.